-Join Deke McClelland for an in-depth discussion in this video Making a quick logo, part of Up and Running with InDesign.
+Join Deke McClelland for an in-depth discussion in this video Making a quick logo, part of Learning InDesign (2011).

 In this exercise, we're going to create a quick logo, and this is the ultimate form of combining text and graphics inside of InDesign, because when you're making a logo you need to convert the letters to graphics and then modify those letters as graphics as well.
 This is just one approach to making a logo, by the way.
 There are others.
 But it will give you a sense of how it works.
 Now let's say our client Grunbyte Inc. wants to take their current logo, this italic G inside of a leaf, and they want to replace it with something meatier, this Roman G inside of this rectangle.